Mayank230604/Auto_File_Organizer/README.md

 ## 🚀 Getting Started

-Follow these steps to get Auto-Organizer up and running on your local machine.
+Follow these steps to get Auto_File_Organizer up and running on your local machine.

 ### Prerequisites